rocketbot-cl/rocketbot/README.md

 New:
 * Expose variables in robot
 * New commands
+* New browser to control
+* Drawflow

+Fix:
-* Fix Drag and drop
+* Drag and drop
+* Some commands
+* Show more information in logs

 ## Orchestrator OnPremise